Confidence regions for a persistence diagram of a single image with one or more loops: Topological data analysis and persistence diagrams

 When the topological space is an image $\mathcal{M}$, the scales can refer to the intensity values of pixels $Z(x,y)$ where the $(x,y)$ coordinates represent the locations of the center of the pixels in the image.
-Homology groups at different intensities are computed from a triangulation on the upper-level sets of the image, defined as $\mathcal{M}^{-1}(\delta , \infty) = \{(x,y) \in \mathbb{R}^2 \vert Z(x,y) > \delta \}$ where $\delta$ is the threshold for intensity values \citep{Chazel_2021}.
+Homology groups at different intensities are computed from a triangulation on the upper-level sets of the image, defined as $\mathcal{M}^{-1}(\delta , \infty) = \{(x,y) \in \mathbb{R}^2 \vert Z(x,y) > \delta \}$ where $\delta$ is the threshold for intensity values \cite{15}.
 This triangulation breaks down the space into simplices—geometric elements on which the computations are carried out.
 A simplicial complex $\mathcal{K}$ is a set composed of zero-simplices (points), one-simplices (line segments), and two-simplices (triangles), such that (i) any face of a simplex of $\mathcal{K}$ is also a simplex in $\mathcal{K}$, and (ii) the intersection of any two simplices in $\mathcal{K}$ is a face of both simplices or empty.
-Let $V$ be the set of points ($(x,y)$-coordinates) and $K$ be the set of line segments and triangles which make up $\mathcal{K}$.
-When a pixel is in $\mathcal{M}^{-1}(\delta , \infty)$ the triangulation puts a zero-simplex at the pixel center and connects each zero-simplex to neighboring zero-simplices by one-simplices.
-The pairwise connection of three zero-simplices form a two-simplex \citep{Chazel_2021, Otter_2017}.
+Let $V$ be the set of points ($(x,y)-$coordinates) and $K$ be the set of line segments and triangles which make up $\mathcal{K}$.
+When a pixel is in $\mathcal{M}^{-1}(\delta , \infty)$, a zero-simplex is placed at the center of that grid cell.
+A Freudenthal triangulation is then applied to the grid, connecting each zero-simplex to adjacent zero-simplices by one-simplices where adjacency includes horizontal, vertical, and diagonal (bottom-left to top-right direction only) neighbors; see Figure~\ref{fig:Filtration} for an illustration.
+The pairwise connection of three zero-simplices form a two-simplex \cite{15, 17}.